Crater Lake National Park

-Crater Lake National Park is an American national park located in southern Oregon.
+Crater Lake National Park is a national park of the United States located in southern Oregon.
 Established in 1902, Crater Lake is the fifth-oldest national park in the United States and the only national park in Oregon.
 The park encompasses the caldera of Crater Lake, a remnant of Mount Mazama, a destroyed volcano, and the surrounding hills and forests.

-The lake is 1949 ft deep at its deepest point, which makes it the deepest lake in the United States, the second-deepest in North America and the ninth-deepest in the world.
+The lake is 1949 ft deep at its deepest point, which makes it the deepest lake in the United States, the second-deepest in North America and the tenth-deepest in the world.
 Crater Lake is often referred to as the seventh-deepest lake in the world, but this former listing excludes the approximately 3000 ft depth of subglacial Lake Vostok in Antarctica, which resides under nearly 13000 ft of ice, and the recent report of a 2740 ft maximum depth for Lake O'Higgins/San Martin, located on the border of Chile and Argentina.
 However, when comparing its average depth of 1148 ft to the average depth of other deep lakes, Crater Lake becomes the deepest in the Western Hemisphere and the third-deepest in the world.
-The impressive average depth of this volcanic lake is due to the nearly symmetrical 4000 ft caldera formed 7,700 years ago during the violent climactic eruptions and subsequent collapse of Mount Mazama and the relatively moist climate that is typical of the crest of the Cascade Range.
+The impressive average depth of this volcanic lake is due to the nearly symmetrical 4000 ft caldera formed 7,700 years ago (about 8 kya) during the violent climactic eruptions and subsequent collapse of Mount Mazama and the relatively moist climate that is typical of the crest of the Cascade Range.

 The caldera rim ranges in elevation from 7000 to 8000 ft.
 The United States Geological Survey benchmark elevation of the lake surface is 6178 ft.
 The national park encompasses 183224 acre.
 Crater Lake has no streams flowing into or out of it.
 All water that enters the lake is eventually lost from evaporation or subsurface seepage.
 The lake's water commonly has a striking blue hue, and the lake is refilled entirely from direct precipitation in the form of snow and rain.